-The command above indicates to the running backup with an ID of "3a6718dc" that a new tape has been inserted in the drive named "ecrix_2" and can be used to save the data being backed-up.
-Please note that this command should be placed all on one line.
+The command above indicates to the running backup with an ID of 3a6718dc that a new tape has been inserted in the drive named ecrix\2 and can be used skname(Optional)

-• mode (Optional) The parameter "mode" should only be used if the "exec" parameter is set to "SETMODE".
-There are two possible values for "mode", which are: "STANDARD" (the job will be stopped once the backup is finished) and "CONTINUOUS" (the job will stay active even after the end of the backup).
+The parameter mode should only be used if the exec parameter is set to SET-MODE.
+There are two possible values for mode, which are: STANDARD (the job will be stopped once the backup is finished) and CONTINUOUS (the job will stay active even after the end of the backup).

-• skname (Optional) The parameter "skname" should only be used if the "exec" parameter is set to "ADDSK" (add a Savepack).
-The value of "skname" should then be the name of the Savepack to be added to the running job.
+The parameter skname should only be used if the exec parameter is set to ADDSK (add a Savepack).
+The value of skname should then be the name of the Savepack to be added to the running job.
 For instance:

-'''

 arkc -backup -connect -D bksid=3a6718dc exec=ADDSK skname=JackFiles

-'''

-The command above adds the Savepack named "JackFiles" to the running backup designated by the ID: "3a6718dc".
-Please refer to the "exec" parameter above for more information.
+The command above adds the Savepack named JackFiles to the running backup designated by the ID: 3a6718dc.
+Please refer to the exec parameter above for more information.

-• Modifying a running restoration
+Modifying a running restoration

-The standard syntax to modify a running restoration with the "connect" command is the following:
+The standard syntax to modify a running restoration with the connect command is the following:

-'''

-arkc -restore -connect -[D|I<input file>] parameters...>

-'''

-The following parameters can be used to modify a running restoration:
+arkc -restore -connect -[D|I<input file>] <parameters...> The following parameters can be used to modify a running restoration:

-- bksid (Required) The "bksid" parameter contains the ID of the restoration to be modified.
-This ID is returned by arkc when a restoration is started with the "start" command. - wait (Optional) The "wait" parameter is used to determine the behavior of arkc at the end of the restoration.
-This parameter can accept two values: "YES" and "NO".
-If the value "YES" is used, arkc will only accept new commands from the user after the restoration is completed.
-If the value "NO" is used, arkc will immediately accept new commands from the user. - exec (Optional) The "exec" parameter modifies the behavior of the restoration.
+The bksid parameter contains the ID of the restoration to be modified.
+This ID is returned by arkc when a restoration is started with the start command.

+The wait parameter is used to determine the behavior of arkc at the end of the restoration.
+This parameter can accept two values: YES and NO. If the value YES is used, arkc will only accept new commands from the user after the restoration is completed.
+If the value NO is used, arkc will immediately accept new commands from the user.

+The exec parameter modifies the behavior of the restoration.
 The following operation can be entered as the value of this parameter:

-ABORT Stops the current restoration.
-SETTAPE Indicates that a new tape has been inserted.
-SETDRIVE Set a drive for the current restoration.
+ABORTStops the current restoration.

+SETTAPEIndicates that a new tape has been inserted.
+SETDRIVESet a drive for the current restoration.

-For instance, the following command would abort the running restoration with the ID "3a6729dc":
+For instance, the following command would abort the running restoration with the ID 3a6729dc: